knpuniversity/stripe/knpu/ep2-subscriptions/sweet-invoices.md

 Pass that as a new variable into the template.

 Now inside the template, find the bottom of the table.
 Add a new row, and title it Invoices.
-Next, create a list and the loop with `for invoice in invoices`.
+Next, create a list and then loop with `for invoice in invoices`.
 Add the `endfor`.
 Create an anchor tag, but keep the `href` empty for now - we don't have an invoice "show" page yet.
 Add some classes to make this look a little fancy.